Revenue stamps of the United States: Civil War era, first issue

 In August 1862, while the American Civil War was being waged, the United States (Union) government began taxing a variety of goods, services and legal dealings.
-To confirm that taxes were paid a 'revenue stamp' was purchased and appropriately affixed to the taxable item, which would in turn pay the tax duty involved.
+To confirm that taxes were paid a 'revenue stamp' was purchased and affixed to the taxable item.

 The Commissioner of Internal Revenue took bids for the printing and production of the first U.S. revenue stamps in an effort to raise revenue for the great costs of the war.
-The Department of Internal Revenue awarded Butler & Carpenter of Philadelphia the printing contract who were paid $19,080 to produce one hundred and six printing plates, including the rolls, dies and all material necessary to maintain stamp production.
-Butler & Carpenter soon began producing the first revenue stamps which were issued for use beginning Oct.
+The Department of Internal Revenue awarded Butler & Carpenter of Philadelphia the printing contract, paying it $19,080 to produce 106 printing plates, including the rolls, dies and all material necessary to maintain stamp production.
+Butler & Carpenter soon began producing the first revenue stamps, which were issued for use beginning Oct.
 1, 1862.

-For reasons unknown the bill from Butler & Carpenter was never settled by the U.S. government until some years later, but not after Butler and Carpenter wrote and appealed numerous times to the commissioner of Internal Revenue, Hon.
+For reasons unknown the bill from Butler & Carpenter was not settled by the U.S. government until some years later, after Butler and Carpenter wrote and appealed numerous times to the commissioner of Internal Revenue, Hon.
 J.J.
 Lewis, about the matter.
-Because of the long wait involved one of the major points of contention was the appreciable amount of increase for materials between the time the agreement was made and when the bill was finally settled.
+Because of the long wait involved one of the major points of contention was the appreciable amount of increase in cost of materials between when the agreement was made and when the bill was finally settled.

-The new stamps were printed in several colors and depicted a portrait of George Washington on all thirty denominations from one-cent to $200.
+The new stamps were printed in several colors and depicted a portrait of George Washington on all thirty denominations from one cent to $200.
 The engraved image of Washington was modeled after a painting by Gilbert Stuart.
-The first issues were printed on hard brittle paper and later printed on soft woven paper of varying thicknesses.
+The first issues were printed on hard brittle paper, but later ones were printed on soft woven paper of varying thicknesses.
 Colors were generally dull for stamps printed before 1868.
-The stamps were issued in sheets perforated with 12 gauge perforations or 'imperforate', i.e.solid sheets with no perforations.
+The stamps were issued in sheets with 12 gauge perforations or 'imperforate', meaning solid sheets with no perforations.
 Washington remained the only figure on the dozens of varieties issued up until 1874.

-The new revenue stamps were used to pay tax on proprietary items such as playing cards, patent medicines and luxuries, and for various legal documents, stocks, transactions and various legal services.
-The cancellation of these stamps were usually done in pen and ink, while hand stamped cancellations were seldom used and subsequently are more rare.
-When the Civil War ended it did not mean an end to revenue taxes as the federal government still had not paid the $2.7 billion debt it had acquired until 1883, at which time it finally repealed the excise tax.
-Three distinct revenue stamp series were produced to pay the taxes during that twenty one-year period.
+The new revenue stamps were used to pay tax on proprietary items such as playing cards, patent medicines and luxuries, and for various legal documents, stocks, transactions and legal services.
+The cancellation of these stamps was usually done in pen and ink, while hand stamped cancellations were seldom used.
+The end of the Civil War did not bring an end to revenue taxes, as the federal government still had $2.7 billion debt it had acquired.
+The government finally repealed the excise tax in 1883.
+Three distinct revenue stamp series were produced during the 21-year period.